Products

 In any category

-, is a coproduct (dual product) of and if for any and and , there is a unique with for , all as indicated in: We usually write
+, is a coproduct (dual product) of objects and if for any and and , there is a unique with for , all as indicated in: In other words, a coproduct of two objects is exactly their product in the opposite category.
+We usually write

 for the coproduct, and for the uniquely determined morphism .
 And are usually called coproduct injections.